mlemartien/MyFirstRepository/README.md

 MyFirstRepository
 =================

-Just a simple repository to test GitHub functionatlities
+Just a simple repository to test GitHub functionalities